 KiwiSaver provides a flexible retirement savings option for people who are self-employed.

 Did you know self-employed KiwiSaver members may also be eligible for the KiwiSaver benefits?
-These include the annual Government contribution, (also known as member tax credit) and the KiwiSaver first home withdrawal which can help you get into your first home sooner.
+These include the annual Government contribution (also known as a member tax credit) and the KiwiSaver first home withdrawal which can help you get into your first home sooner.

-KiwiSaver is a relatively low cost way to invest; the fees are usually lower than other professionally-managed investment funds, so more of your money stays invested.
+The ASB KiwiSaver Scheme is a relatively low cost way to invest; the fees are usually lower than other professionally-managed investment funds, so more of your money stays invested.

-The ASB KiwiSaver Scheme gives you access to professionally managed funds with options ranging from the NZ Cash Fund (with low risk returns) to the Growth Fund (potential for higher total returns).
+The ASB KiwiSaver Scheme gives you access to professionally managed funds with options ranging from the NZ Cash Fund (with low risk returns) to the Growth Fund (higher risk, but potential for higher total returns).

-As a KiwiSaver member, you may be eligible for the annual Government contribution, also known as the member tax credit.
+As a KiwiSaver member, you may be eligible for the annual Government contribution.

 To receive the full annual Government contribution, you’ll need to contribute at least $1,042.86 between 1 July and 30 June each year and meet the eligibility criteria.
 You’ll be able to receive the annual Government contribution from the age of 18 up until you’re eligible to make a KiwiSaver retirement withdrawal as long as you live mainly in New Zealand.

 Your contributions don’t need to be regular, which might suit you, as self-employed incomes can vary throughout the year.
 You can maximise your eligibility by contributing around $21 each week.

 You can use your True Rewards dollars to top up your KiwiSaver savings.
 With ASB, you can transfer any True Reward dollars you earn into your ASB KiwiSaver Scheme account.
 You can also use True Rewards dollars to top up someone else's ASB KiwiSaver Scheme account.